Yamato (wrestler): Dragon Gate USA (2009–2012)

 On Enter the Dragon, Dragon Gate USA's first ever pay-per-view which first aired on September 4, 2009, Yamato defeated BxB Hulk in the opener.
 On the very same show, Yamato cemented his villainous status when he and Gran Akuma engaged in a post-match attack on Mike Quackenbush and Jigsaw, starting a feud with the Chikara wrestlers.
-This led to Yamato & Akuma facing Quackenbush & Jigsaw in a losing effort at Untouchable.
+This led to Yamato and Akuma facing Quackenbush and Jigsaw in a losing effort at Untouchable.
 At Freedom Fight, Yamato entered the tournament to crown the first Open the Freedom Gate Champion.
 He defeated Davey Richards to qualify for the four-way elimination match tournament finals against Hulk, Akuma and Cima, but Hulk gained revenge when by last eliminated Yamato to become champion.
-At Fearless, Yamato teamed with Shingo Takagi in an elimination match against Naruki Doi & Masato Yoshino and The Young Bucks.
-The duo would survive seeing the Bucks eliminated but fell to Doi & Yoshino in defeat.
+At Fearless, Yamato teamed with Shingo Takagi in an elimination match against Naruki Doi and Masato Yoshino and The Young Bucks.
+The duo would survive seeing the Bucks eliminated but fell to Doi and Yoshino in defeat.
 After the conclusion of Fearless' main-event, Yamato ran out with Takagi, Akuma and Richards to beat down both Hulk and Dragon Kid, but the attackers were thwarted by the Chikara wrestlers.
 At Mercury Rising, Yamato successfully defended his newly won Open the Dream Gate championship against Susumu Yokosuka in his first defense, while forming the Kamikaze USA stable with Takagi and Jon Moxley.
 At Uprising, Akira Tozawa and Gran Akuma were added to the Kamikaze USA stable, while Yamato teamed again with Takagi to defeat the team of Cima and Dragon Kid.
 Kamikaze USA would also attack Quackenbush, Jigsaw, Yoshino and Hulk after their matches, leading to Quackenbush challenging Yamato to a match between Kamikaze USA and the Chikara wrestlers.
 The match took place at Enter The Dragon 2010, which saw Yamato, Tozawa, Moxley and Akuma, representing Kamikaze USA, being defeated by Yoshino, Quackenbush, Jigsaw and Hallowicked, ending the feud between Kamikaze USA and the Chikara wrestlers.
 At Untouchable 2010, Yamato was defeated by WWE wrestler Bryan Danielson.